 Food, water, and energy insecurity -- and the attendant environmental damage from all extractive industries needed to supply a growing population -- deforestation and habitat loss, urban sprawl, air and water pollution, overfishing, species extinction, global warming -- all threaten the future of life on earth.
-A few couples not having kids will not set us back.

 * Should post-menopausal, non-procreative women be forbidden from marrying?
 They are all washed up, as we know -- their wombs reduced to dried-up husks, and therefore their owners of no redeeming social value.
 Harsh as it may seem, we must admit that to allow a 60-year old woman to marry is a communal embarrassment.

 * Should men with low sperm counts -- or none at all -- also be denied marriage licenses?
 Perhaps they worked in an industry where they were exposed to toxic chemicals and were left sterile.
 Perhaps they just had bad genetic luck.
 It doesn't matter -- their hopes of insemination are futile pipe dreams -- their testicles are clearly useless, shriveled skin sacs that just create extra drag while walking.
 They may as well be castrated simply to streamline their movements and make their pants fit better.
 Oh, and of course they shouldn't be allowed to marry.
 Heavens to Betsy!